joseph-flinn/site/data/posts/0051-retro-failure-effective-feedback.md

 I am grateful for learning that active listening with curiosity is the "secret" to cultivating psychological safety which is necessary for setting effective expectations.
 Leaders will make mistakes and poor expectations will be set.
-However, through psychological safety and a continuous feedback culture, feedback can be delivered to the leader to an adjustment of their expectations and their own personal learning.
+However, through psychological safety and a continuous feedback culture, feedback can flow both ways.
+Direct reports will be more willing to receive feedback and there is a place for the leader to receive feedback for their own personal learning.

 I am also really grateful for all of the opportunities that I had to give feedback (whether executed or not).
-Each time I failed to deliver feedback is another example of how important feedback is.
+Each time I failed to deliver feedback is another reminder of how important feedback is.
 I have taken all of these with me into my personal life to improve as a general human being.

 ---